lukeswitz/DragonSync-Meshtastic/README.md

 # DragonSync‑Meshtastic

-DragonSync‑Meshtastic is a Python asyncio application that bridges Meshtastic devices with remote‑ID and system telemetry feeds over ZeroMQ.
+DragonSync‑Meshtastic is a Python asyncio application that bridges Meshtastic devices with remote‑ID, DroneID, and system telemetry feeds over ZeroMQ.
 It listens on two ZMQ ports—one for drone bursts, one for system status—and relays each unique transmitter’s position and telemetry as compact TAK PLI and GeoChat packets via the Meshtastic serial interface.

 > **Note:** This version no longer uses CoT multicast.
 FPV message processing has been removed to a separate future module.